Mohitthakur2360/Mohitthakur2360/README.md

 - 👋 Hi, I’m @Mohitthakur2360
 - 👀 I’m interested in learning new language , developing games and i am interested in learning new things
 - 🌱 I’m currently learning python language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate to learn
-- 📫 How to reach me ...My emial is mt7646616@gmail.com
+- 📫 How to reach me ...My email is mt7646616@gmail.com
 - 😄 Pronouns: ...he/him
 - ⚡ Fun fact: ...